fourthirty-two/drawingstobook/_drafts/which-childrens-book-changed-your-life.md

 ---
 layout: post
-title: What goes into writing a successful children's book?
+title: Which children's book changed your life?
-description: Thoughts about story and illustrations.
+description: You've read many over the years, but sometimes one speaks to you, and you still remember it.
 # image: image location for top of the page.
 Should be landscape sized.
 # image_attribution: cc-by artist
 # image_preview: **Only displays on blog-list page** use only when `image` and `video-id` images won't work. example: other video source besides YouTube is used.